 About the Artist:

-Hailey Harvey is a Houston-based mixed-media artist specializing in drawing and fiber arts.
+Hailey Harvey is a Houston-based mixed-media artist specializing in ceramics, drawing, and fiber arts.
 She received her Bachelor of Arts in both Studio Art and Psychology from Houston Christian University, her Master of Arts in Psychology from Houston Christian University, and is presently a Master of Fine Arts Candidate at Houston Christian University.
 From a young age, Hailey learned many traditional crafts such as needlepoint and crochet from her grandmother who unknowingly led her to pursue her passion for self-expression through creating.
 Hailey loves working with all mediums but has always been led back to incorporating thread within her works.
 In high school, she practiced the traditional processes of film photography and further experimented with embroidery on prints.

-Hailey is a passionate artist committed to developing her work and learning all there is under the faculty, mentors, and colleagues at HCU until May of 2026 when she graduates.
+Hailey is a passionate artist committed to developing her work and learning all there is under the faculty, mentors, and colleagues at HCU until May of 2026, when she graduates.
 She is a daughter, a sister, and a friend who takes much inspiration from those around her.

 Artist Statement: